Feng Shui and Your Front Door

 Are you wanting to bring in a new love to your life or create a meaningful partnership with someone?
 If a stronger relationship in your life is what needs to be attended to, then there are ways to invite in positive partnership energy using your front door.
-The Relationship sector on the bagua map is the northeast area of your home.
+The Relationship sector on the Bagua map is in the northeast area of your home.
 The color is pink and the element is Earth.
-The shape of Earth is square.
+The shape is square.

 - Place pictures of the two of you near the front entryway.